Skip to content

 Is there a section for questions about benefits or financial help?

-Yes, members frequently discuss Attendance Allowance, PIP, council support, and more in the forums.
+Yes, members frequently discuss Attendance Allowance, PIP, council support, and more in the forums - understanding finances and your options are very important and are one of the biggest causes of stress.

 What’s the best reason to join today?

-You’ll instantly gain access to a kind, knowledgeable community and a wealth of clear, up-to-date information — all for free, and all ready to help you feel less alone on your journey.
+Because we care!
+You’ll instantly gain access to a kind, knowledgeable community and a wealth of clear, up to date information, and Because we care it will become clear that we are here to help you feel less alone on this journey.

 How do I change my notification settings?